AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-49-Social-Media-Phishing.md

 "Hey!
 I found this photo of you — check it out [malicious link]" Victim clicks because it appears to come from someone they know Link either harvests credentials or installs malware

+Fake Login Pages
+"Your Instagram account will be deactivated — verify here" Link goes to a convincing fake Instagram login page Credentials stolen and used to compromise the real account